Dimitris Drikakis

 Dimitris Drikakis, PhD, FRAeS, CEng, is a Greek-British scientist, engineer and university professor.
-His research is multidisciplinary.
-It covers fluid dynamics, artificial intelligence, computational fluid dynamics, acoustics, computational science.
-He has applied his research to diverse fields such as Aerospace & Defence, Biomedical, and Energy and Environment Sectors.
-He received The William Penney Fellowship Award from the Atomic Weapons Establishment (AWE Plc) to recognise his contributions to compressible fluid dynamics.
-He also won NEF's Innovator of the Year Award from the UK's Institute of Innovation and Knowledge Exchange for a new generation of carbon capture nanotechnology that uses carbon nanotubes to filter carbon dioxide and other gases.
+His research is multidisciplinary, encompassing fluid dynamics, artificial intelligence, computational fluid dynamics, acoustics, and computational science.
+He has applied his research to diverse fields such as the Aerospace and Defence, Biomedical, and Energy and Environment sectors.
+He received The William Penney Fellowship Award from the Atomic Weapons Establishment (AWE Plc) recognizing his contributions to compressible fluid dynamics.
+He also won NEF's Innovator of the Year Award from the UK's Institute of Innovation and Knowledge Exchange for developing a new generation of carbon-capture nanotechnology that uses carbon nanotubes to filter carbon dioxide and other gases.

 Education

 Drikakis obtained his mechanical engineering degree (1982–1987) from the National Technical University of Athens in Greece.
 His diploma dissertation was in biofluid mechanics and concerned pulsating blood flow in an anisotropic elastic tube.

 He completed his PhD (1988–1991) at the National Technical University of Athens (NTUA) in the Laboratory of Aerodynamics, Fluids Section.
 His PhD was concerned with developing computational fluid dynamics methods for high-speed compressible flows.
 He was co-supervised by the Flight Physics Division of Messerschmitt-Bölkow-Blohm (MBB), a German aerospace manufacturer formed later on the Airbus Group.